iamkzntsv/neural-style-transfer/README.md

 ## What is NST?

 This algorithm allows to transfer the style from one image (style image) to another (content image).
 The resulting (generated) image is initialized as a random noise sampled from the uniform/Gaussian distribution correlated with the content image.
-The model is then trained on the updated pixel values based on the loss between the generated image and the content and style images.
-This version uses a 19-layer VGG network and is trained for 20000 epochs.
+The model is then trained to update the pixel values of a generated image based on the loss between this image and the content and style images.
+This version uses a pre-trained 19-layer VGG network which is trained for 20000 epochs.

 ## Loss Function
 ### Content Cost